AlexanderKaran/blog/cllegekvs000109mrhdigft26.md

 ```

 The nullish coalescing operator is a great way to provide a default value when safely unwrapping or accessing values in JavaScript.
 Give it a try.

+Want to read more on the Nullish Coalescing Operator?
+My friend Mike put a deep dive [blog post](https://mikebifulco.com/posts/nullish-coalescing-javascript) on the operator that covers it in more detail and its usage in React, Deno and Node.